 Now, I’ve based these comparisons on the average price for a one bedded apartment or condo, which would be around 800 sq.ft in size.

-Next up we can consider Manhattan, New York, a one bed apartment in an area such as Soho would likely cost in the region of 110k AED (€26.5k / $30k) per year.
+Next up we can consider Manhattan, New York, a one-bedroom apartment in an area such as Soho would likely cost in the region of 110k AED (€26.5k / $30k) per year.

 Amsterdam, The Netherlands would be around 80-90k AED (€19-21.5k / $21.5-24.5k) per year.
 Toronto, Canada around 60-70k AED (€14.5-17k / $16.5-19k) per year.
 Berlin, Germany between 75 and 85k AED (€18-20.5k / $20.5-23k) per year and lastly Sydney, Australia, costing between 75 and 85k AED (€18-20.5k / $20.5-23k) per year.

-The point of this article wasn't to say "hey, look, it's cheaper here, pack your bags!", because in most cases, it probably isn't, however when you look at some of the prices in comparison to these other major cities, it isn't more expensive either...
-But there's also something to add here, as with nearly all apartments in Dubai and Abu Dhabi, your apartment block will have it's own swimming pool - perfect for kicking-back and unwinding at the weekends, a gym and in some cases, a spa.
+The point of this article wasn't to say "hey, look, it's cheaper here, pack your bags!", because in some cases, it might not be, however, when you look at some of the prices in comparison to these other major cities, it isn't more expensive either...
+But there's also something to add here, as with nearly all apartments in Dubai and Abu Dhabi, your apartment block will have its own swimming pool - perfect for kicking back and unwinding at the weekends, a gym, and in some cases, a spa.
 So, you could actually say that you get more for your money with an apartment in Dubai or Abu Dhabi...

 Historically landlords in the UAE asked for rent payments to be made in one or two 'cheques', that are pre-dated when signing the tenancy agreement.
 However, nowadays landlords are more flexible than before, offering tenants the opportunity to pay for their rent in up to twelve payments.
-You can use the amount of payments to either reduce your annual rent cost (less payments, lower cost), or suit your personal needs and spread your payments over the year.
+You can use the number of payments to either reduce your annual rent cost (fewer payments, lower cost) or suit your personal needs and spread your payments over the year.

-As mentioned above, the prices are based on an average cost of a one bed apartment at a size of circa 800 sq.ft.
+As mentioned above, the prices are based on an average cost of a one-bedroom apartment at a size of circa 800 sq.ft.
 Prices were identified from multiple sources, including; Property Finder, Rightmove, Zoopla, NY Times, Pararius, PadMapper, Nestpick & realestate.com.au.